AdeleD/react-select-multiple/README.md

 ## Options

-* list [array] (required): the initial list of options as an array of objects like that:
+* list (required) [array]: the initial list of options as an array of objects like that:

 ```javascript
 [